Robpol86/influxdb/README.md

-# InfluxDB, Chronograf, Kapacitor, Raspberry Pi
+# InfluxDB, Grafana, Kapacitor, Raspberry Pi

 > This repository is currently a work in progress.